puppetlabs/puppet-docs/source/pe/3.0/console_auth.markdown

 ![login screen](./images/console/login.jpg)

+*Note:* User authentication services rely on a PostgreSQL database.
+If this database is restarted for any reason, you may get an error message when trying to log in or out.
+See [known issues](http://docs.puppetlabs.com/pe/3.0/appendix.html#known-issues) for more information.

 ### Viewing Your User Account

 To view your user information, access the user account menu by clicking on your username (the first part of your email address) at the top right of the navigation bar.